ZephyrusZhang/CS307-Project-2/report/README.md

 ```

 ## 2.12 getContractInfo
-input yhe number of contract, and select in contract table and orders table to get the information
+input yhe number of contract, and select in contract table and orders table to get the information,
 if there is no orders in contract, we should still show the information of the contract
 ```xml
 <select id="getContractInfo" resultMap="contractInfoMap">